 In the third stage of treatment, you can ease back into easy running and gradually increase your mileage and intensity, if the bone has been pain-free for at least one to two weeks,

 The key to treating a stress fracture is patience.
 If you let the bone fully heal, it (typically) will heal stronger.

 Keeping your bones strong is an important part of overall bone health.
 There are some nutrients, like Magnesium, Vitamin K, Vitamin D and protein, that can contribute to stronger bones.
-But given that it’s often biomechanical factors that result in stress fractures, there’s a growing amount of research about the role muscle strength and flexibility initially play in prevention.
+But given that it’s often biomechanical factors that result in stress fractures, there’s a growing amount of research about the role muscle strength and flexibility that initially play in prevention.

 For example, strengthening the piriformis muscle offers support in the femur, especially when it finds itself subject to bending forces of running.

 For others a common cause of stress fractures is calf tightness.
 Tightness in the calf causes a premature lifting of the heel while running, which transfers a significant amount of force into the forefoot.
 In fact, one study found that individuals with tight calves were 4.6 times more likely to sustain a metatarsal stress fracture.
 As a result, maintaining adequate calf flexibility is essential in the treatment and prevention of metatarsal stress fractures.
 These issues can be addressed with strengthening and stretching exercises suited to your specific weakness and injury susceptibility.

 Prevent stress fractures by keeping track of these essential nutrients for your skeleton and your blood.

 A deflating injury, but you may come out stronger on the other side.

 Dr. Jordan Metzl gives you the scoop in this informative video.

 If caught early, many of these types of injuries can be easily treated.